explore

 Jeremy Storey was a chef at Chicago’s elite three-Michelin-star restaurant Alinea before he traded in his apron to become a farmer, raising 3,000 hens at Storey Farms on Johns Island.

 Jeremy has a chicken coop at Kiawah River Farm that is home to 150 lively chickens, a wonderful addition the farms’ bustling environment.
-Here, Storey Farms raises free-range chickens and shares fresh brown eggs in Kiawah River Farm’s Community Shared Agriculture (CSA) program.
-The CSA services our community with seasonal produce and farm products harvested on our land.
-The delicious eggs are not only delivered to our neighbors, but also serve many popular Charleston restaurants.
+Here, Storey Farms raises free-range chickens and shares these fresh brown eggs with Kiawah River residents.
+The delicious eggs also serve many popular Charleston restaurants.

 Our neighbors love to visit the farm and play with the chickens, which have become an educational piece of Kiawah River Farm and an endless source of entertainment.
 They welcome visitors, peering up to observe the guests who stop by to interact with Kiawah River Farm’s animals.